 In this Quarterly Report on Form 10-Q (this "Quarterly Report"), unless otherwise specified, references to "we," "our," "us" and "our company" refer to Gyre Therapeutics, Inc. and our majority indirectly owned subsidiary, Beijing Continent Pharmaceuticals Co., Ltd. (d/b/a Gyre Pharmaceuticals Co., Ltd.) ("Gyre Pharmaceuticals").
-The following discussion and analysis of our financial condition and results of operations should be read in conjunction with the unaudited condensed consolidated financial statements and related notes that appear in this Quarterly Report and with the audited consolidated financial statements and related notes that are included as part of our Annual Report on Form 10-K for the year ended December 31, 2023 (the "Annual Report").
+The following discussion and analysis of our financial condition and results of operations should be read in conjunction with the unaudited condensed consolidated financial statements and related notes that appear in this Quarterly Report and with the audited consolidated financial statements and related notes that appear on Form 10-K for the year ended December 31, 2023 (the "Annual Report").

 In addition to historical information, this Report contains forward-looking statements within the meaning of Section 27A of the Securities Act of 1933, as amended, and Section 21E of the Securities Exchange Act of 1934, as amended ("the Exchange Act").
 Forward-looking statements are identified by words such as "anticipate," "believe," "continue," "could," "estimate," "expect," "intend," "may," "plan," "potentially" "predict," "should," "will," or the negative of these terms or similar expressions.
 You should read these statements carefully because they discuss future expectations, contain projections of future results of operations or financial condition, or state other "forward-looking" information.
 These statements relate to our future plans, objectives, expectations, intentions and financial performance and the assumptions that underlie these statements.
 For example, forward-looking statements include any statements regarding: the strategies, prospects, plans, expectations or objectives of management for future operations or the distribution of cash to Company stockholders, the benefits that may be derived from product candidates or the commercial or market opportunity in any target indication, our ability to protect intellectual property rights, our anticipated operations, financial position, revenues, costs or expenses, future economic conditions or performance, and statements of belief and any assumptions underlying any of the foregoing.
-These forward-looking statements are subject to certain risks and uncertainties that could cause actual results to differ materially from those anticipated in the forward-looking statements.
-Factors that might cause such a difference include, but are not limited to, those discussed in this report in Part II, Item 1A - "Risk Factors," and in Part I - Item 1A - "Risk Factors" in the Annual Report.
-Forward-looking statements are based on our management's beliefs and assumptions and on information currently available to our management.
-These statements, like all statements in
+These forward-looking statements.
+Factors that might cause such a difference include, but are not limited to, those discussed in this report in Part II, Item 1A - "Risk Factors," and in Part I - "Risk Factors," in the Annual Report.
+Forward-looking statements are based on our management's beliefs and assumptions currently available to our management.
+These statements, like all statements in this Report, speak only as of their date, and we undertake no obligation to update or revise these statements in light of future developments.
+We caution investors that our business a